woosal1337/blog/web-app/source/_posts/print.md

 2
 ```

-- well, there is a reason standing behind that, which is the `end="\n"` argument
+- Well, there is a reason standing behind that, which is the `end="\n"` argument
-of `print()` function being equal to `"\n"` by default. so, unless you modify
+of `print()` function being equal to `"\n"` by default.
+So, unless you modify
-the value of `end`, it will add new blank lines by default. however, as always,
+the value of `end`, it will add new blank lines by default.
+However, as always,
 you can also change this value to anything else you want.